KaGaSi/project/Common/03-CommonUtilities.md

 > > > specify that the `<input.vcf>` contains aggregates with joined
 > > > coordinates

+\todo DensityAggregates: check if only chains in one aggregate are used -- anomalies in VanDerBurgh/AddedPol/

 # DensityMolecules {#DensityMolecules}

 DensityMolecules works in similar way as the DensityAggregates, only instead of aggregates,